-I realized that I currently own at least 300 games on Steam through sharing games on my Steam Library with both my friends and my boyfriend.
+Currently, I own at least 300 games on Steam through sharing games on my Steam Library with both my friends and my boyfriend, Paul.
 We were both gamers at the time though he is what you’d call “hardcore” owning a whole stack of Xbox CDs.

 Before I became familiar with Steam, I didn’t buy many games for the three consoles I had back home: The handheld PSP, PlayStation 3, and Nintendo Wii.
 Not much to work with at the time.

 At first, I started with the games that were pre-installed like Wii Sports and Little Big Planet.
 Pretty soon, I bought Mass Effect 3, Twilight Princess, Kingdom Hearts HD, Trauma Team, and some obscure titles like the Dragon Age and Ratchet and Clank series.